 There has never been a more critical moment for financial institutions to embrace new analytics and automation technologies to improve AML.
 This modernization of processes is essential to help financial institutions build better SARs by adopting a safer risk-based approach through improved monitoring and analyzing of data – and only then will it be possible to uncover hidden connections and weak spots within their organization.

-Stay tuned for Part 2 to find out the solution to these challenges in an interview with an AML expert and a Data Specialist.
+Check out part 2 to find out the solution to these challenges in an interview with an AML expert and a Data Specialist.